Chart Color Schemes

 Seventeen Mile Rocks - Sinnamon Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Seventeen Mile Rocks - Sinnamon Park, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 91.4% houses and 8.6% other dwellings.
-Home ownership in Seventeen Mile Rocks - Sinnamon Park was at 37.3%, with the rest being mortgaged (45.0%) or rented (17.6%).
-The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $2,000.
-The median weekly rent figure was $460, compared to Brisbane metro's $450.
-Nationally, Seventeen Mile Rocks - Sinnamon Park's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Seventeen Mile Rocks - Sinnamon Park, as per the latest Census evaluation, 86.1% of dwellings were houses, with the remaining 13.9% comprising semi-detached units, apartments, and other dwelling types.
+This contrasts with Brisbane metropolitan area's figures of 91.4% houses and 8.6% other dwellings.
+Home ownership in Seventeen Mile Rocks - Sinnamon Park stood at 37.3%, mirroring the Brisbane metro average.
+Mortgaged dwellings made up 45.0%, while rented properties accounted for 17.6%.
+The median monthly mortgage repayment in the area was $2,167, surpassing the Brisbane metro average of $2,000.
+The median weekly rent figure stood at $460, compared to Brisbane's $450.
+Nationally, Seventeen Mile Rocks - Sinnamon Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing